Budget for a 1- to 2-month trip to San Miguel:

 HOUSE, KIDS & PETS

 Veterinary care is a must before you leave if you travel with a pet.
 Mexico has no quarantine but you do need papers certifying that all shots are up to date and it has to be within 3 days of arrival.
 When I brought my Cairn terrier, Kirby, in 2008, I got his vet records and then stopped in Austin, Texas, for the final check since the trip would take longer than 3 days.
-So you need to budget for a vet checkup, and also check if there is currently an entry fee for pets like there is for people (your tourist visa is $30 or so online from Banjercito if you drive, and you can also stop at the migración building at the border to get that, and it’s built into your airfare if you fly; they used to charge for pets, too).
+So you need to budget for a vet checkup, and also check if there is currently an entry fee for pets like there is for people (your tourist visa is $30 or so online from Banjercito if you drive, and you can also stop at the migración building at the border to get that, and it’s built into your airfare if you fly; they may charge for pets, too).

 Hotels, bed & breakfasts, and vacation rental homes are available in San Miguel on just about any budget.
 If you must prepay, I recommend buying trip insurance because that’s a big chunk of money to lose if you need to cancel or postpone the trip, or if you get sick here and have to leave early.
 Trip insurance would cover your flights, too.
-Better to pay just the deposit if you can.
+Better to pay just the hotel deposit if you can.

 Skype subscription or cell phone plan with service between Mexico and the U.S. (Instead of upgrading my entire monthly phone plan, I used to pay $5/month to add Mexico calling to my AT&T cell plan vs paying $5/minute.
 Now I use WhatsApp or Skype but that means I need a data plan.)

-* If you are driving it is critical to have at least one cell phone in the car with access to the Internet so you can use GPS if lost, or look up an embassy phone number, etc. But prevention is the smartest thing: be sure you have roadside assistance, embassy, consulate, and police numbers in your phone.
+* If you are driving it is critical to have at least one cell phone in the car with access to the internet so you can use GPS if lost, or look up an embassy phone number, etc. But prevention is the smartest thing: be sure you have roadside assistance, embassy, consulate, and police numbers in your phone.
 There are highway signs with emergency numbers posted, too.
 It really is very safe, and you are only planning for James Bond-type situations here, which hardly ever happen.

 FOOD & BEVERAGES